 - 1. The Legislature finds and declares: - a.
-In 2007, PJM Interconnection, L.L.C., the firm that manages the regional electric power grid, changed the method of procuring capacity in the wholesale electricity market with the implementation of the reliability pricing model 1[which, as estimated by the Board of Public Utilities, costs New Jersey ratepayers an additional \$1 billion per year for capacity]1; - b.
-The PJM reliability pricing model 1 [created additional barriers to entry for new, efficient generators, by imposing a one to three year term requirement for contracts entered into by new entrants.
-The maximum three-year term is insufficient to support the project financing necessary to develop new, efficient generation within the State] sought to create enhancements to the previously ineffective capacity procurement mechanism which had resulted in projected capacity deficiencies in New Jersey and other areas of the regional power grid.
-While the reliability pricing model has resulted in significant capacity additions in the form of new demand response resources, new energy efficiency resources, reversals of generation unit retirements, upgrades of existing generating units and certain new peaking facilities in the State, the reliability pricing model has not resulted in large additions of peaking facilities or any additions of intermediate or base load resources in the State1; - c.
-The PJM reliability pricing model 1 [continues to undergo structural changes that make it unreliable as an indicator of the true cost of capacity and therefore unreliable as an incentive for developing new generation [could, through structural changes, provide necessary incentives, such as the expansion of the "New Entry Price Adjustment" mechanism, for the construction of new capacity, including new intermediate and base load plants, by allowing new resources to qualify and receive a guaranteed capacity price for a longer period of time.
-However, the implementation of similar structural changes were previously denied by FERC and any future implementation is uncertain at this time 1; - d.
-To '[alleviate the cost burden and barriers to new entry created by the PJM] address the lack of incentives under the reliability pricing model, the construction of new, efficient, in-State generation must be fostered by State policy 1[to avoid higher electricity prices, higher congestion, and reliability concerns] that assures that generation is constructed in the State in a timely and orderly manner 1;
+In 2007, PJM Interconnection, L.L.C., the firm that manages the regional electric power grid, changed the method of procuring capacity in the wholesale electricity market with the implementation of the reliability pricing model 1[which, as estimated by the Board of Public Utilities, costs New Jersey ratepayers an additional \$1 billion per year for capacity]1; - The PJM reliability pricing model 1[created additional barriers to entry for new, efficient generators, by imposing a one to three year term requirement for contracts entered into by new entrants.
+The maximum three-year term is insufficient to support the project financing necessary to develop new, efficient generation within the State sought to create enhancements to the previously ineffective capacity procurement mechanism which had resulted in projected capacity deficiencies in New Jersey and other areas of the regional power grid.
+While the reliability pricing model has resulted in significant capacity additions in the form of new demand response resources, new energy efficiency resources, reversals of generation unit retirements, upgrades of existing generating units and certain new peaking facilities 2[in] available to the region and 2 the State, the reliability pricing model has not resulted in large additions of peaking facilities or any additions of intermediate or base load resources 2[in] available to the region and 2 the State 1; - c.
+The PJM reliability pricing model 1[continues to undergo structural changes that make it unreliable as an indicator of the true cost of capacity and therefore unreliable as an incentive for developing new generation could, through structural changes, provide necessary incentives, such as the expansion of the "New Entry Price Adjustment" mechanism for the construction of new capacity, including new intermediate and base load plants, by allowing new resources to qualify and receive a guaranteed capacity price for a longer period of time.
+However, the implementation of similar structural changes 2[were] was 2 previously denied by FERC and any future implementation is uncertain at this time 1;